DoSomething/communal-docs/Incidents/README.md

-# Incident Playbook

 This is our "playbook" to respond to incidents, such as [PagerDuty alerts](https://www.pagerduty.com).

 First of all, **take a deep breath!** :relieved: It can be stressful to get an alert, but we're all in this together.
 As a first responder, your job is to figure out whether this is a "real" emergency or not.
-If it is (or you're unsure), don't hesitate to hit the **Escalate** button to summon help!
+If it is (or you're unsure), don't hesitate to [**Escalate** the incident](#escalate-an-incident) to summon help!
 We've got this!

 ### First-Responder Checklist